-Struggling to figure out where the Ranma ½ anime ends in the manga?
-You’re not alone.
-Many fans hit the anime’s abrupt ending and are left searching for the story’s true conclusion.
+Struggling to figure out where the Ranma ½ anime ends in the

-To continue the story right after the final episode of the original Ranma ½ anime, you should start reading the manga at Volume 22, Chapter 217 (“A Mother’s Love”).
-The anime concludes with the introduction of Ranma’s mother, which is covered in chapters 214-216, making chapter 217 the perfect starting point.
+To continue the story right after the final episode of the original Ranma ½ anime, you should start reading the

 Key Facts

-- Definitive Starting Point: The anime adaptation stops after the “Nodoka Saotome Introduction” arc, which corresponds to Volume 22, Chapters 214-216 of the manga.
+- Definitive Starting Point: The anime adaptation stops after the “Nodoka Saotome Introduction” arc, which corresponds to Volume 22, Chapters 214-216 of the

-- Unadapted Content: The original 1989 anime leaves approximately 16 volumes of the manga unadapted, meaning over 40% of the story was never animated.
+manga .- Unadapted Content: The original 1989 anime leaves approximately 16 volumes of the

-- Final Anime Episode: The final episode of the original TV run is episode 161, which concluded its broadcast in 1992, four years before the manga finished.
+Manga Volumes: The complete Ranma ½manga series by Rumiko Takahashi consists of 38 total volumes, containing 407 chapters.- Final Anime Episode: The final episode of the original TV run is episode 161, which concluded its broadcast in 1992, four years before the

-Where Does the Ranma ½ Anime End in the Manga?
+Where Does the Ranma ½ Anime End in the Manga ?
 The Exact Chapter Guide

 This clear cutoff point is a relief for fans who want to dive straight into new material without re-reading stories they’ve already seen.
-The original manga was created by the legendary Rumiko Takahashi and serialized in Weekly Shonen Sunday, and its anime adaptation was largely faithful up to this point.
-Here is a clear breakdown to guide your transition from screen to page.
+The original

 | Item | Details |